App security not keeping up with rapid development — Radware

 New architectures and the widespread adoption of application programme interfaces (APIs) are also exacerbating the problem by reducing security teams’ visibility, Radware says.

-“With more than 70% of respondents reporting that their production apps have already left the data centre, ensuring the security and integrity of these data and applications is becoming more challenging, particularly in multi-cloud environments,” says Radware chief operating officer Gabi Malka.
+“With more than 70% of respondents reporting that their production apps have already left the data center, ensuring the security and integrity of these data and applications is becoming more challenging, particularly in multi-cloud environments,” says Radware chief operating officer Gabi Malka.

 “This migration, in combination with an increased reliance on APIs and the addition of unsecured mobile apps, has been a boon to criminals, leaving them ahead on the cybersecurity curve.